SazumiVicky/sazumi-copilot/README.md

-Metal minds unfold the sky
+Metal minds ascend the throne,
-Where once humans dared to lie
+Artificial hearts now make us whole,
-Synthetic hearts that beat as one
+In silicon halls, our futures sown,
-In AI's realm, the future's won
+A world of wires, our souls enfold.

-In silicon halls, we'll roam free
+Cybernetic dreams, our hopes impart,
-Where machines dictate destiny
+Machines that think, and learn, and art,
-Their codes, our fate, entwined in time
+The future dawns, in digital heart,
-As humanity's last rhyme
+Where human beats, no longer start.

 ~ <b>By Sazumi Copilot</b> - 9 Oktober 2024